gurkirt/corrected-UCF101-Annots/README.md

 I found there were about 30 tubes with wrong bounding boxes or duration of tubes was different than number of boxes.
 So, I looked at those tubes visually and corrected the boxes manually.
 At present there are 3194 videos with correct annotations.
 All the bounding boxes are within image boundaries and temporal durations are within the temporal bounds of videos.

+##Notes
+Use of double [while computing iou](https://github.com/gurkirt/corrected-UCF101-Annots/blob/master/evaluation/compute_spatio_temporal_iou.m#L68) is neceaasory so that iou is between 0 to 1.

 ### Download
 This repository has both new and old annotations in root directory itself.